Candib80/cs50labs/water/README.md

 ## Check Your Work

-Be sure to `make` your program via the following:
+Be sure to `make` your program via the following in the terminal window:

 ```
 make water